Pet Sematary (1989 film): Filming

 As stipulated by King when selling the rights, Pet Sematary was shot in Maine where the story was set and King himself wrote the screenplay.
 Production was based in Ellsworth and auditions held at The Grand theater, where several hundred locals auditioned to be extras or for small spoken roles.
 King himself was very involved in the filming process, consulting with Lambert frequently on her ideas for the story and any deviations from the script she wished to make.

-The house used for the Creeds' home is a private residence near Hancock, while Jud's house across the street was actually a facade constructed around an existing house that was insulated with fireproof material so that the mock-up could be burned around it.
+The house used for the Creeds' home is a private residence near Hancock, while Jud Crandall (Gwynne)'s house across the street was actually a facade constructed around an existing house that was insulated with fireproof material so that the mock-up could be burned around it.
 The interiors of the Creed house were recreated on a soundstage in Ellsworth, while the interiors of Jud's house were built inside the Bangor Arsenal.
 The approach to the Miꞌkmaq burial ground was filmed at an abandoned granite quarry on Mount Desert Island in Acadia National Park, while a hilltop near Sedgwick was the site of the Miꞌkmaq ground itself.
 Other locations included a forest near Ellsworth for the pet cemetery, Mount Hope Cemetery in Bangor for the graveyard scenes, and Ellsworth Town Hall, which stood in for the hospital of the University of Maine, Orono.

 Music

 The film's score was written by Elliot Goldenthal.
 The film features two songs by the Ramones, one of Stephen King's favorite bands: "Sheena Is a Punk Rocker" appears in a scene, and "Pet Sematary", a new track written specially for the picture, plays over the credits.

-The song "Pet Sematary" became one of the Ramones' biggest charting hits, reaching number four on Billboards "Modern Rock Tracks" list, despite being, in the words of AMG, "reviled by most of the band's hardcore fans".
+The song "Pet Sematary" became one of the Ramones' biggest charting hits, reaching number four on Billboards Modern Rock Tracks chart, despite being, in the words of AllMusic, "reviled by most of the band's hardcore fans".

 Lambert was better known for her work directing music videos, especially those for Madonna including "Like a Prayer" and "Material Girl".
 Through her work in the music industry she was friends with the Ramones.
 She approached them about recording a song for the film and they agreed to write and perform "Pet Sematary", which is featured in the closing credits.

 Release

 The Los Angeles Times wrote that the film "defied the critics and opened at blockbuster levels".
 The film grossed $57 million in the United States.